 There are a number of treatments that may help if you have primary dysmenorrhoea:

-- Keep active and try gentle massage and relaxation techniques.
+Try light exercise and try gentle massage and relaxation techniques.

-- Warmth.
 You may find it soothing to hold a hot water bottle against your lower tummy (abdomen), or to have a hot bath.
 The pain often does not last long, and this may be all that you need.
 (Be careful not to burn yourself with a hot water bottle which is too hot.)

 - Take the first dose as soon as your pain begins, or as soon as the bleeding starts, whichever comes first.
 Some doctors advise to start taking the tablets the day before your period is due.
 This may prevent the pain from building up.